rsimon/cozy-iiif/README.md

 # cozy-iiif

-A developer-friendly API for working with IIIF resources.
+A developer-friendly TypeScript API for working with IIIF resources.
 Built on top of the IIIF Commons [@iiif/presentation-3](https://github.com/IIIF-Commons/presentation-3-types) and [@iiif/parser](https://github.com/IIIF-Commons/parser) libraries.

 ## Features